 Training classes that are administered around computers are very effective at helping students and job seekers with learning a number of common software programs, conduct various functions, and access the Internet.
 Usually many sessions are held to address individual learning styles and skill sets of the students.
 Classes can include one or more of the following.

-Anyone who needs support in looking for a job or who needs to need update their skills should visit the Goodwill Industries in their community.
-Dial (800) 466-3945 to learn more about the opportunities and resources that may be available to you.
+Anyone who needs support in looking for a job or who needs to need update their skills should visit the Goodwill Career Centers near them, in their community.
+Dial (800) 466-3945 for customer service to learn more about the opportunities and resources that may be available to you.